gabrielbazan/lycheepy.cli/README.md

 This is a WEB Client, based on the [Akveo ng2-admin](https://github.com/akveo/ngx-admin) (thanks!), for the [LycheePy](https://github.com/gabrielbazan/lycheepy) geospatial data processing server.

+## Configuration

+The configuration file is placed on [src/app/settings.ts](/src/app/settings.ts).
+There, the *HOST* setting specifies the hostname or IP where *LycheePy* can be found.

 ## Chains List

 <p align="center">